 - 2. Click on PoE Configuration. - 3.
 Review the settings for each port.
 Next to each port entry, click Apply to save the settings. - Power Budget Displays the maximum PoE power budget in watts. - Power Consumption Displays the current PoE power provided to PoE devices or PDs (Powered devices) in watts. - Port Indicates the port with a specific PoE status and that you are configuring.
 Note: You can select the row labled ALL to apply settings to all ports. - Admin To activate or deactivate PoE on a specific port, select Enable or Disable.
-By default the PoE feature is disabled on all switch ports. - Status The PoE port status is given as follows: - Power ON The port is supplying PoE power. - Power OFF The port is not supplying PoE power. - Class The PoE class is indicated the class of the PD.
-N/A is displayed when the port is not supplying power. - Priority Indicates the port priority: Low, High, or Critical. - Power(mW) Indicates the Power in milliwatts that the port is supplying power to the PD. - Voltage(V) Indicates the Voltage in volts as measured at the port when the port is supplying power to the PD. - Current(mA) Indicates the Current in milliamps that the port is supplying to the PD.
+By default the PoE feature is disabled on all switch ports. - Status The PoE port status is given as follows: - o Power ON The port is supplying PoE power. - o Power OFF The port is not supplying PoE power. - Class The PoE class is indicated the class of the PD.
+N/A is displayed when the port is not supplying power. - Priority Indicates the port priority for supplying power: Low, High, or Critical. - Power Limit Allows manually set the PoE Class for the port depending on the PD connected.
+By default, all ports are set to auto in order to automatically detect the PD class settings. - UserDef Allows manual entry of the PoE Class for the port depending on the PD connected.
+By default, all ports are set to auto in order to automatically detect the PD class settings.

+- Power(mW) Indicates the Power in milliwatts that the port is supplying power to the PD. - Voltage(V) Indicates the Voltage in volts as measured at the port when the port is supplying power to the PD. - Current(mA) Indicates the Current in milliamps that the port is supplying to the PD.